Table of Contents

 Small, self-cleaning centrifuges with capacities in the range of 5 GPM are an affordable solution for lubricant tanks up to 2,000-gallon capacity.

-In addition to the list of centrifuge applications described above, Dolphin Centrifuge has tested and catered to other related uses.
+In addition to the list of centrifuge applications described above, Dolphin Centrifuge has been tested and catered to other related uses.
 The bottom line is - if you have contaminated liquid you need to separate, you should contact Dolphin today!